Water scarcity in India: Non-governmental efforts

 India has a huge number of Non Government Organisations that focus on solving water shortage problems for the citizens in affected areas.
 Some of the organizations such as 'FORCE' and 'Safe Water Network' are actively involved in dealing with the water crisis in India.
 International organisations such as 'We are Water' and UNICEF also very active in alleviating the problems of basic water supply and sanitation in villages.

 Most of the non-governmental organizations work on raising social awareness and establishing water resources projects for the heavily affected parts of the country.

 Raising social awareness

 Most non-governmental organizations consider raising social awareness as one of their main responsibilities.
 They are actively involved in teaching the locals how to preserve the water resources and how to increase the water usage efficiency by installing new water gathering stations and improving their irrigation techniques.

 ‘We are Water’ publishes documentary films every year broadcasting the severe water scarcity in India to raise social awareness.
 In its documentaries, We are Water highlights the main reasons for water scarcity in the country and how each civilian can work towards conserving water in their own homes.
-These documents are especially relevant in rural areas as the residents don’t have direct access to government schemes.
+These documents are especially relevant in rural areas as the residents do not have direct access to government schemes.